SoahLi/Ferd-Math/README.md

 ## Limitations

 1. In certain senarios symbols like π and fractions like (1/2) can cause unintended behavior
+2. functions like x^(1/2) and log(x) are only functional in graph
-2. Page layout is not flexible
+3. Page layout is not flexible